 Ten years ago, Jen Fitzpatrick was running a literacy campaign for foster kids when she met a seven-year-old boy who didn’t know how to read--he was angry, frustrated, and struggling.

-She’s telling us this story because one year ago, at the time she started her business, FEMM International, that little boy took the stage as a high school graduate enrolled in a Police Foundations program.
+She’s telling us this story because a couple years ago, at the time she started her business, FEMM International, that little boy took the stage as a high school graduate enrolled in a Police Foundations program.
 Unknowingly, Fitzpatrick was there to witness his achievement.
 “It came full circle that I helped him read, and look at him now,” she said.
 “That had a big impact on me.
 I really want kids, especially kids who are suffering from illiteracy, or autism, to get into the classroom,” she said.

-Fitzpatrick will launch a pilot project in November called Classroom Connections, to connect Canadian youth in grades seven and eight with mentors.
 “We want to inspire youth to be mindful.
 We want to show them that they’re doing OK,” said Fitzpatrick.
 We recently sat down to discuss the program, why it’s needed, and how entrepreneurs can get involved:

 YouInc: Why did you start FEMM International?

 Jen Fitzpatrick: I was a teacher for eight years.
 I knew I wanted to get back into the classroom, but I didn’t want to be a teacher full-time.
 So, this way I’m getting back to work with the children.
 We’re starting with grades seven and eight, and we’re connecting students with mentors around the world once a month.
 Topics can cover anything like stigmas, drug addiction, and mental health.

 The biggest impact you can have on kids is in the classroom.
 You can’t get into their homes and change their home lives.
 So it starts at school.